 The question of whether or not to hire an attorney for any estate planning or probate-related matter is the most fundamental aspect of any discussion or consideration that you must go through to begin a case.
-We can spend a great deal of time talking about procedural issues, hearings, planning, and all of the other factors that appear in a case like the one that you may be on the verge of becoming involved in.
+We can spend a great deal of time talking about procedural issues, hearings, planning, and all of the other factors that appear in a case like the one you may be on the verge of becoming involved in.
 We will discuss many of those topics in today's blog post, by the way.
 With that said, you need to determine whether or not hiring a probate attorney is right for you and your circumstances.

-To begin with, hiring a probate attorney has to provide you with some sort of benefit to justify the time of interviewing potential attorneys, hiring the attorney, and paying the attorney's fees.
+To begin with, hiring a probate attorney has to provide you with some benefits to justify the time of interviewing potential attorneys, hiring the attorney, and paying the attorney's fees.
 You need to be aware of not only what a probate case entails but how hiring an attorney justifies all of these factors and puts you in a better position than you would be without the assistance of an attorney.
 What does an attorney do for you beyond the help provided in the courtroom?

-An attorney who practices probate law will help you to identify the important circumstances of your case, begin preparing an inventory of your loved ones' property animal assists in preparing for the filing of paperwork in a petition to probate your loved ones' will.
+An attorney who practices probate law will help you identify the important circumstances of your case, begin preparing an inventory of your loved ones' property animals assists in preparing for the filing of paperwork in a petition to probate your loved ones' will.
 These are serious responsibilities that must be followed through exactly according to the terms of your probate court.
-Rather than you spending a great deal of your own time researching and learning each subject, your attorney can handle the procedural matters while keeping you abreast of the issues which will allow you to make decisions that will allow you to execute on the wishes of your loved one and efficiently finalize the proceedings.
+Rather than you spending a great deal of your own time researching and learning each subject, your attorney can handle the procedural matters while keeping you abreast of the issues, which will allow you to make decisions that will allow you to execute on the wishes of your loved one and efficiently finalize the proceedings.

 The first hearing in a probate case

-Depending on the County where the application for probate was filed you should be prepared to either be in a somewhat crowded courtroom, obviously bearing covid into mind these days, or you could even be in the office over the judge.
+Depending on the County where the application for probate was filed, you should be prepared to either be in a somewhat crowded courtroom, obviously bearing covid into mind these days, or you could even be in the office over the judge.
 I have seen different counties all different sorts of hearings.
-Usually, the small counties would allow for more Internet sitting with the judge while larger counties may require you to be one of several cases on the docket for the judge that day.
-These are the sort of circumstances that you can't help but you can be aware of them so as not to be surprised by the surroundings you find yourself in your initial hearing.
+Usually, the small counties would allow for more Internet sitting with the judge, while larger counties may require you to be one of several cases on the docket for the judge that day.
+These are the sort of circumstances that you can't help, but you can be aware of them so as not to be surprised by the surroundings you find yourself in your initial hearing.

-Once your initial hearing is complete you would go to the probate clerk's office and obtain either letters testamentary if your loved one has a will or letters of administration if you're administering the estate of a loved one who passed without a will.
+Once your initial hearing is complete, you would go to the probate clerk's office and obtain either letters testamentary if your loved one has a will or letters of administration if you're administering the estate of a loved one who passed without a will.
 These documents will allow you to go to banks, investment brokerages, and other locations to handle the business aspects of your loved one's estate.
 A form will be signed by you that gives notice to any creditor of your loved one.
-Or notice will likely be published in any newspaper that has high circulation in the area where your loved one passed away.
+Or notice will likely be published in any newspaper with high circulation in the area where your loved one passed away.

-I think it can be helpful for you to learn more about but some of the possible outcomes of this initial hearing might be.
+I think it can be helpful for you to learn more about, but some of the possible outcomes of this initial hearing might be.
 The last thing you want to happen is to be confused or surprised at the result of a hearing.
 Especially an initial hearing where the tone for your entire case can be set.
 Therefore, I would like to walk you through the potential outcomes of a case so we can determine what could end up happening so you can better prepare for those outcomes.

 Another outcome that could be possible in your situation is regarding no will being in place.
 The most significant difference between this outcome and the one we just finished discussing is that the court will need to have an attorney at Litem be appointed to the case to perform research into locating any potential errors of your loved one.
 The attorney ad litem will conduct research and attempt to locate any errors so that they can be given notice of the hearing.
-You should also begin to think about people who can testify to your loved ones' state at the time of their death including where he or she resided and basic biographical information.
+You should also begin to think about people who can testify to your loved ones' state at the time of their death, including where they resided and basic biographical information.

 These are the most likely outcomes that you will encounter in an initial hearing.
-The fact is that most of the time a court will give you a great deal of latitude on how to process the administration of the will or a state if no will is in place.
+The fact is that most of the time, a court will give you a great deal of latitude on how to process the administration of the will or a state if no will is in place.
 An independent administration allows you to minimize costs and more speedily process the whole procedure.

 A probate case where the parties cannot agree

 Of the two remaining situations that you would boil likely encounter in an initial hearing for a probate case in Texas, both involve circumstances where folks involved in the case do not get along with one another and may even dispute the will.
-The best way to avoid this type of situation would be to have your loved one name an independent executor in the will itself.
-If your loved one has done this and no one can test this portion of the will then you still may be able to have a fairly straightforward administration process.
-The administrator or executor would be able to follow through with the wishes of your loved one and it does not matter what the other folks involved have to say.
+The best way to avoid this situation would be to have your loved one name an independent executor in the will itself.
+If your loved one has done this and no one can test this portion of the will, then you still may be able to have a fairly straightforward administration process.
+The administrator or executor would be able to follow through with the wishes of your loved one, and it does not matter what the other folks involved have to say.

-If you are named as the executor of your loved one's estate then you have quite a task in front of you if there is the potential for disagreement.
+If you are named as the executor of your loved one's estate, then you have quite a task in front of you if there is the potential for disagreement.
 Imagine dividing not only significant property but also small personal pieces of property.
 The decision on how to divide up property like this must be arrived at after careful deliberation.
-You also have to be able to balance the needs and wants of each family member before making these types of decisions.
+You also have to balance the needs and wants of each family member before making these types of decisions.
 Needless to say, this can be a rather thankless position we put in.

 This is really where having an experienced probate attorney can help.
 You would be able to lean on that person's guidance on how to best divide property and will be able to do so with the understanding that you are following typical precedent in a case like this.
-You would not have to make these decisions independent of any authority they would instead be able to lean on an attorney for their perspective and guides not only do so in a manner that allows your case to be attended to efficiently but also treats heirs fairly.
+You would not have to make these decisions independent of any authority; they would instead be able to lean on an attorney for their perspective and guides not only do so in a manner that allows your case to be attended to efficiently but also treats heirs fairly.

 As you can see, there are a fairly wide range of possible outcomes and a probate case.
 With so many circumstances at play in your case, likely, you would never be able to anticipate all of them with any degree of certainty.
 As a result, hiring an experienced probate attorney to walk you through these steps can be incredibly important.
-Bear in mind that it is not only the responsible ability of yours to ensure that the case is taken care of quickly but that the terms of the will are followed exactly.
+Bear in mind that it is not only your responsible ability to ensure that the case is taken care of quickly but that the terms of the will are followed exactly.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan